ishanpranav/postgresql-import/README.md

 # Asset classes

-This is a demonstration of SQL features for the NYU CSCI 479 Data Management and Analysis course.
+This is a demonstration of PostgreSQL import features for the NYU CSCI 479 Data Management and Analysis course.

 ## License